The Wandering Kitchen: Germany

 Translating to simply apple cake, Apfelkuchen is a traditional German dessert that’s quintessential fall!

-Made with just a handful of simple baking ingredients and four apples, this cake has a texture reminiscent of coffee cake, with bursting flavors of sweet, perfectly ripe apples.
+Made with just a handful of simple baking ingredients and four apples, this cake recipe has a texture reminiscent of coffee cake, with bursting flavors of sweet, perfectly ripe apples.

 What really makes this cake look extra special is the way it’s prepared before it’s baked.
 As opposed to the apples being cut into slices or chunks, they’re peeled, cored, and quartered before being thinly scored, as to keep the quarters all in place.
 The cake batter is then poured into a springform pan and the apple quarters are nestled into place.